engagenie/policies/privacy-policy.md

 - Google's Cloud Platform and Google Drive to store some of your information (for example, your User Content)

 - Firebase.com to store some of your information (for example, course enrollments, names and student responses)

-**Third-Party Applications**.
-Lapsly may share your Information with a third party application with your consent, for example when you choose to access our Services through such an application.
-We are not responsible for what those parties do with your information, so you should make sure you trust the application and that it has a privacy policy acceptable to you.

 **Non-private or Non-Personal Information**.
 Lapsly may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
 However, in such cases, your usage data is aggregated with the usage data of others and does not identify you individually.